Featured in...

 In partnership with Age Partnership.

-How does equity release work in the UK?
+How does it work in the UK?

 There are two main types of equity release products in the UK, namely a home reversion scheme or a lifetime mortgage.